microsoft/PowerToys/src/modules/cmdpal/doc/initial-sdk-spec/initial-sdk-spec.md

 enum CommandResultKind {
-    Dismiss,    // Reset the palette to the main page and dismiss GoHome,     // Go back to the main page, but keep it open KeepOpen,   // Do nothing.
+    Dismiss,    // Reset the palette to the main page and dismiss GoHome,     // Go back to the main page, but keep it open Hide,       // Keep this page open, but hide the palette.
+    KeepOpen,   // Do nothing.
     GoToPage,   // Go to another page.
 GoToPageArgs will tell you where.
 };